 If you’re the guy who often tickles around with options, or just like to rely on high quality articles to help with climbing the learning curve, this solution might be for you.

-In the following, I will go through reviewing the full task management suite.
+In the following, we will go through reviewing the full task management suite.
 It covers the apps for all three platforms in one big review.

-Last, I cover both strengths and drawbacks neutrally, so you would be able to draw your own judgement on the applications.
+Last, we cover both strengths and drawbacks neutrally, so you would be able to draw your own judgement on the applications.

 On the Mac